NadanDev/CISC204-Battleship/README.md

 Our project will solve a game of battleship given a user-created board or a pre-made board.
 The model will run until every ship segment on the board is hit.

 HOW TO RUN:
-* Run "Dockerfile" to avoid any errors.
+* Build image with "docker build -t battleship ."
+* Run in container using "docker run -it -v $(pwd):/PROJECT battleship /bin/bash"
-* Run "run.py"
+* Run "python run.py"

 Options outside of running the program are changing the hideBoundaries and hideUnchecked arguments in the showSolutions function in UI.py (though these don't reveal anything helpful).
 All pre-made boards are stored in CompleteBoards.py and can easily be added to, but custom boards are more easily created from running the program itself.